 Ginny had her arm around him.
 He picked up his glasses from the bed-side table and looked at the clock which showed that it was only two in the morning.
 Harry moved Ginny’s arm, got up and made his way to the bathroom.
 The rest of the house was pitch-black and as he lit the bathroom lamp with a wave of his wand, his eyes stung with the change of lighting.
 He ran the tap and splashed himself with water, trying to wash away the sweat that he had woken up with.
 What was wrong with him?
 He hadn’t had nightmares like these for years.

 There was a creak at the door and Harry heard “Is all okay, Master Potter?”
 He turned to see Kreacher, peering round the door.

 “Yes, thank you Kreacher.
 I'm fine.”
 Kreacher walked in and looked more closely at Harry.

 “Master isn’t looking too well.
 Perhaps Master would like Kreacher to prepare a Sleeping Draft or maybe a Wigenweld Potion?”
 Harry could tell that even Kreacher knew that there was something wrong with him.

 “No, no thank you Kreacher.
 You can go.”
 And the Elf gave Harry a bow and Dissaparated.
-Harry felt his eye-lids get heavier and decided to return to bed and, with another wave of his wand, he put out the bathroom lamp and made his way back to the bedroom.
-But when he entered his bedroom, he saw Ginny sitting up straight, the tip of her wand emitting a light that illuminated the whole room.
+Harry felt his eye-lids get heavier, decided to return to bed and, with another wave of his wand, he put out the bathroom lamp and made his way back to the bedroom.
+But when he entered the bedroom, he saw Ginny sitting up straight, the tip of her wand emitting a light that illuminated the whole room.